Article

 Spigot Mortar Range Green Hill

 The purpose of this range is unknown, however the fact that it was located within the area of a disused quarry, and in the vicinity of a number of assorted buildings - as indicated by their concrete bases which still survive in the ground - may be significant.
-Although they could have been sandbagged, it is notable that none of the spigot mortar bases show any evidence of surrounding defilades or were entrenched to protect the crews from enemy action.
+Although they could have been sandbagged, it is notable that none of the spigot mortar bases show any evidence of surrounding defilades, or were entrenched to protect the crews from enemy action.
 Based on local accounts, it is possible that this was a proving range, rather than a defensive installation, and was used to test spigot mortar shells, and other projectiles.
-Five bases are located in the area, four of which are conventional (octagonal) pillars set on concrete bases, having the metal spigot mounted at their centre, while the fifth base is much wider and taller, with no spigot mounted.
-This large cylinder is approximately 10 feet (3 m) across, and could have had served as a form of holdfast or mounting for equipment under test, such as a rocket launcher, and is provided with a ring of fixing bolts extending from its upper circumference, together with a number of steel steps cast into its side, which provide access to its upper surface.
+Five bases are located in the area, four of which are conventional (octagonal) pillars set on concrete bases that are 3 feet 6 inches across, and have the metal spigot mounted at their centre.
+The fifth base is much wider and taller, with no spigot mounted.
+This large cylinder is 7 feet 6 inches in diameter and stands 4 feet high.
+It could have had served as some form of holdfast or mounting for equipment under test, such as a rocket launcher, and has a ring of eight fixing bolts extending from its upper circumference, each with a small steel plate alongside, one of which, to the west of the base, is narrower then the rest.
+A number of steel steps cast into the side of this structure, giving access to its upper surface which has a hollow within the ring of bolts.
+There is clear evidence of a path nearby, including a bridge over a ditch joining the eastern bases to the quarry.

 Local information